alhazmy20/KodeKloud_DevOps_Terraform/Kubernetes/README.md

 # Kubernetes WebAPI Application

 This is a simple project created to showcase what I've learned while attending the DevOps Learning Path on KodeKloud.
-- The purpose of this project is to provision Kubernetes is to Deploy WebAPI Application using **Terraform**.
+- The purpose of this project is to Deploy Go WebAPI Application in Kubernetes using **Terraform**.

 ## Usage
 The following commands you need to execute it inside `Go-WebAPI-Application` directory.